-Resting heart rate is a simple tool that can be really helpful in several situations.
-I recommend all athletes to measure their resting heart rates once in while get a picture of their normal resting heart rates.
-It can help you to follow your body’s reaction to training, stress and environment.
+Resting heart rate is a simple tool that can be helpful in several situations.
+I recommend all athletes measure their resting heart rates once in a while to get a picture of their regular resting heart rates.
+It can help you follow your body’s reaction to training, stress and environment.

-When you have a good feeling of your normal beats per minute, it’s easier for you to discover illness, dehydration or lack of recovery.
+When you have a good feeling of your regular beats per minute, it’s easier for you to discover illness, dehydration or lack of recovery.

 Should you measure resting heart rate when you sleep?

-Some people actually sleep with their strap around the chest to investigate their rhytms during the night and maybe catch an even lower resting heart rate when they sleep.
+Some people sleep with their strap around the chest to investigate their rhythms during the night and maybe catch an even lower resting heart rate when they sleep.

-Even though sleeping with the transmitter sounds more correct, measuring the whole night does not tell you much more than measuring a few minutes in the morning.
-For practical implications the morning routine while be just fine.
-Your heart rate might have been three beats lower earlier in the morning but that doesn’t matter.
+Even though sleeping with the transmitter sounds more correct, measuring the whole night does not tell you much more than counting a few minutes in the morning.
+For practical implications, the morning routine will be just fine.
+Your heart rate might have been three beats lower earlier in the morning, but that doesn’t matter.

 Why is your resting heart rate higher than normal?

-Illness – If you have fever, you’re heart rate accelerates with 10-15 beats for every degree your temperature goes up.
-When you have fever: Don’t train.
+Illness – If you have a fever, your heart rate accelerates with 10-15 beats for every degree your temperature goes up.
+When you have a fever: Don’t train.

-Lack of recovery – If you’ve performed a hard training session the days before, it’s very likely that your resting heart rate is 4-to 8 beats higher than normal.
+Lack of recovery – If you’ve performed a hard training session the days before, your resting heart rate is likely 4-to 8 beats higher than usual.
 This is a part of the response to intensive training.
-It does not mean that you’ve trained too hard, but it gives you an important hint that your body need some extra recovery time before new hard training session.
+It does not mean that you’ve trained too hard, but it gives you an important hint that your body needs some extra recovery time before a new hard training session.

-Dehydration – If you’re dehydrated your total blood volume goes down and forces your heart to beat faster.
+Dehydration – If you’re dehydrated, your total blood volume goes down and forces your heart to beat faster.
 Read more about central adaptations to endurance training.
-If you go to a hotter climate, your body will have to acclimatize to higher temperatures and humidity.
+Also, if you go to a hotter climate, your body will have to acclimatize to higher temperatures and humidity.